 Land and construction in progress are not depreciated.
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease/subscription period or the estimated useful lives.
 The other property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Classes Lives

 Building and additions 40 - 50 years

 Furniture and equipment 5 - 15 years

+Right to use - subscription-based IT 2 - 6 years

 Transportation equipment 5 - 10 years

 Land improvements 10 - 20 years